Top-ranked software developer career coach Jason Humphrey delivers his proven system to:

 Throughout the process you'll have access to the instructors to ask questions or even get help on real interviews you may be preparing for outside of the course.

-Finally, although the bootcamp will be delivered in real time, all of the resources will be archived and available to you so you can go through at your own pace or get caught up if you need to take a break and come back.
+Finally, all of the resources will be archived and available to you so you can go through at your own pace or get caught up if you need to take a break and come back.

 Module 1—How to Read Their Playbook